PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 1. 'Add new theme' button redirects to the Design > Theme & Logo > Add new theme page.

-2) Export current theme =&gt; Generate a zip of the current theme used at the root of theme file
+2. 'Export current theme' button generates a zip file of the current theme used at the root of the theme file.

 3) Recommended modules and services =&gt; this button is displayed only if MBO module is intalled.
 Clicking on it displays a pop up with recommended modules.